This page in Swedish

 Risk and vulnerability assessment

-A risk and vulnerability assessment should always be carried out in the planning phase of a research project, including the data expected to be produced/used.
-Here, different risks can be identified and met in the same document, which could be used for funding applications, future ethics applications, etc. Depending on the data the project intends to use, support in carrying it out can be obtained from, for example, the research data advisors, information security officer, the Data Protection Officer, etc.
+A risk and vulnerability assessment should always be carried out in the planning phase of a research project.
+This assessment should cover the full duration of the research project from data acquisition to data archiving (and potential re-use).
+Here, different risks can be identified and met in the same document, which could be used for funding applications, future ethics applications, etc. Depending on the type of data the project intends to use, support in carrying out a risk and vulnerability assessment can be obtained from the research data advisors, information security officer, the Data Protection Officer, etc.

 Here's information on how to conduct a risk and vulnerability assessment (Inforum, Swedish)